d5b94396feba3/bigmart-sales-prediction-with-ibm-cloud-autoai/README.md

 <img src="images/ibm_watson_19.png">

 <ul>
-<li>After selecting the file,Select the prediction column from the data set and click on Run Experiment.</li>
+<li>After selecting the file,Select the prediction column from the data set.
+You can also explore Experiment Settings, for now I will keep default settings and click on Run Experiment</li>
 </ul>

 <img src="images/ibm_watson_20.png">